We’ve seen many cheap Microsoft Office 365 Family, Personal and other plans sold as ‘lifetime’, ‘perpetual’ or ‘never-ending’. It’s all lies.

 You won’t be able to use your own email to login to your Microsoft account.
 They’ll give you another email address and password to login.
 That’s not just for installation but also ongoing use of Office software.
 That special account is shared with others, allowing them to see your Recent Documents list, OneDrive files and anything else saved by Office in a Microsoft Account.

 There are workarounds for some of that, for example adding your own OneDrive account.

 The last paragraph is contradictory.
-It says the license is ‘legitimate’ then explains how they a misusing an Office licence.
+It says the license is ‘legitimate’ but then explains how they a misusing an Office licence.
 We’re not sure what they mean by a ‘business licence … part of an academic licence’.
 Microsoft licences are either business or academic, not both.

 It seems they are selling an organization or academic licence which is tied to a specific user/email address.

-Anyway you look at it, what’s being sold is illegal and a breach of the terms under which the Office 365 licence was issued.
+Anyway you look at it, what’s being sold is illegal and a breach of the terms under which the Microsoft Office 365 licence was issued.
 Once detected, Microsoft can and probably will disable use of Office.

 Microsoft could also pursue people who bought this stolen product, though that’s unlikely.

 What’s really happening?